We’ve got a multi-racial intergenerational team.

 Milly Asherov: Loves Recruiting

-Milly Asherov works at Providence Student Union as the Leadership Team Co-Coordinator, serves as Vice Chair of the Rhode Island Department of Education’s Student Advisory Council, and volunteers with several national organizations.
+Milly Asherov works at Providence Student Union as the Leadership Team Co-Director, serves as Chair of the Rhode Island Department of Education’s Student Advisory Council, and volunteers with several national organizations.
 Her schedule is filled with meetings, strategy sessions and forums with peers and policymakers from the local to state level.
 She played a lead role in convincing the largest school district in her state to change its grading policy to “Pass or Needs Support” to address the disparities exacerbated by remote learning and the digital divide.
 Other inequities that Milly has been fighting for several years is the removal of School Resource Officers and to provide comprehensive mental health resources and safety measures.
 Check out her op-ed here.

 Maria Nuñez: Co-Piloting with “Experts”

 Maria Nuñez puts her lived experience to work, building a career pathway for young people who are so often discarded as a society’s throwaways.
 She got her GED shortly after having her daughter and immediately completed the training and state exam to become a Certified Peer Counselor.
 She worked for a licensed Medicaid provider, became a Trainer, and then joined the SPARK Development Team as the Contract Manager.
 Her latest promotion is SPARK Project Director for the Washington Statewide Youth Leadership Network.
 She knows firsthand about working with highly credentialed adults including the Governor’s Behavioral Health Advisory Council.
 Read more about Maria.